MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-exposure-score.md

 Your exposure score reflects how vulnerable your organization is to cybersecurity threats.

 The widget also gives you a high-level view of your exposure score trend over time.
-Any spikes in the chart gives you a visual indication of a high cybersecurity threat exposure so you can investigate what happened on that date further.
+Any spikes in the chart gives you a visual indication of a high cybersecurity threat exposure that you can investigate further.

 ![Exposure score widget](images/tvm_exp_score.png)